Market Cap: kr555.6M

 GOMspace yearly revenue, income (pre-tax), cash balances and debt (debt plotted negatively) (SEK, millions)

 Revenue growth has largely stalled since 2020.
-There are multiple reasons, including (1) Statical terminating its large contract in 2022, (2) the ESA not continuing a major project, and (3) GOMspace cancelling unprofitable customer contracts to focus on reaching positive cash flow.
+There are multiple reasons, including (1) Statical terminating its large contract in 2022, (2) ESA not continuing a major project, and (3) GOMspace cancelling unprofitable customer contracts to focus on positive cash flow.

 GOMspace revenue by region (SEK, millions)

-GOMspace revenue by customer source (SEK, millions)
+GOMspace revenue by customer source (SEK, millions); not updated in GOMspace’s 2024 annual report

 GOMspace average number of employees (plotted right) and revenue per employee (plotted left, SEK, thousands)

 GOMspace consistently discloses the average number of yearly employees.
 As detailed in their reports, GOMspace previously ramped hiring anticipating need to execute prior large projects (A&M, Sky and Space Global, Startical).
 When these failed to materialize (or in the case of Statical, was cancelled the first time) GOMspace laid off unneeded employees.
-In FY23 GOMspace finished the year with the largest revenue-per-employee ratio in its history.
-By this metric, GOMspace is operating twice as efficient than in 2017-2019.
-This further suggests GOMspace may be on track to meet its FY24 2H cash flow positive target.
+In FY24GOMspace finished the year with the largest revenue-per-employee ratio in its history.
+By this metric, GOMspace is operating twice as efficiently than in 2017-2019.
+This helps evidence how GOMspace met its positive cashflow target in 2024.

 Green = hit guidance, red = miss, R = revenue, M = gross margin, E = EBIT margin, FCF = free cash flow